SeedCore governs the exact moment AI-visible intent is allowed to become trusted business or physical reality.

 - Bounded execution powerShort-lived tokens with revocation and emergency cutoff reduce blast radius.

-Execution requests are identity-bound and auditable without inheriting broad ambient permissions.
+Requests stay identity-bound and auditable without inheriting broad ambient permissions.

 It supports explanation payloads, multihop authority paths, and deterministic reproducibility of decisions.